Wizard of Oz experiment

-In the field of human–computer interaction, a Wizard of Oz experiment is a research experiment in which subjects interact with a computer system that subjects believe to be autonomous, but which is actually being operated or partially operated by an unseen human being.
+In the field of human–computer interaction, a Wizard of Oz experiment is a research experiment in which subjects interact with a computer system that subjects believe to be autonomous, but that is actually operated or partially operated by an unseen human being.

 Concept

-The phrase Wizard of Oz (originally OZ Paradigm) has come into common usage in the fields of experimental psychology, human factors, ergonomics, linguistics, and usability engineering to describe a testing or iterative design methodology wherein an experimenter (the “wizard”), in a laboratory setting, simulates the behavior of a theoretical intelligent computer application (often by going into another room and intercepting all communications between participant and system).
-Sometimes this is done with the participant's prior knowledge and sometimes it is a low-level deceit employed to manage the participant's expectations and encourage natural behaviors.
+The phrase Wizard of Oz (originally OZ Paradigm) has come into common usage in the fields of experimental psychology, human factors, ergonomics, linguistics, and usability engineering to describe a specific type of testing or iterative design.
+In such an experiment, a laboratory experimenter (the "wizard") simulates the behavior of a theoretical intelligent computer application, often by going into another room and intercepting all communications between participant and system.
+Sometimes this is done without the participant's prior knowledge, to manage the participant's expectations and encourage natural behaviors, while at other times the participant is aware.

-For example, a test participant may think they are communicating with a computer using a speech interface, when the participant's words are actually being covertly entered into the computer by a person in another room (the “wizard”) and processed as a text stream, rather than as an audio stream.
-The missing system functionality that the wizard provides may be implemented in later versions of the system (or may even be speculative capabilities that current-day systems do not have), but its precise details are generally considered irrelevant to the study.
+For example, a test participant may think that he is communicating with a computer using a speech interface, when the wizard is actually covertly entering the participant's words into the computer, enabling them to be processed as a text stream, rather than as an audio stream.
+The missing system functionality that the wizard provides may be implemented in later versions of the system, or it may be speculative capabilities that current-day systems do not have; the precise details are generally considered irrelevant to the study.
 In testing situations, the goal of such experiments may be to observe the use and effectiveness of a proposed user interface by the test participants, rather than to measure the quality of an entire system.

 Origin

-The name of the experiment comes from The Wonderful Wizard of Oz story, in which an ordinary man hides behind a curtain and pretends, through the use of "amplifying" technology, to be a powerful wizard.
+The name of the experiment comes from L. Frank Baum's 1900 novel The Wonderful Wizard of Oz, in which an ordinary man hides behind a curtain and uses "amplifying" technology to pretend to be a powerful wizard.